BIOMECHANICAL ASSESSMENTS, GAIT ANALYSIS AND FOOT ORTHOSES IN STREATHAM, LONDON

 Biomechanical Assessment / Gait Analysis

-In the body, the same thing is happening.
-A foot pain appears from nowhere, a toe appears to be moving in a direction, our arch seems lower, or we just sense that something isn’t right.
+In the body, a foot pain appears from nowhere, a toe appears to be moving off in another direction, our arches seem lower, or we just sense that something isn’t right.
 Tiny changes happening constantly over time add up.
 A biomechanical assessment is the equivalent of taking your car into the garage to let someone have a look under the bonnet, so to understand what changes have happened that are causing your symptoms, and therefore how to re-tune your engine to get you back on the road.
 As in life – you just need to know a good garage.

 Who needs a biomechanical assessment?